topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C596: A6 84           LDA     ,X                  ; No ... go back for ...
 C598: 20 DB           BRA     $C575               ; {} ... another random X coordinate
 ;
+; Try not to drop similar objects near each other
 C59A: 1F 13           TFR     X,U                 ; Is this the ...
 C59C: 11 83 01 60     CMPU    #$0160              ; ... first slot?
 C5A0: 27 2A           BEQ     $C5CC               ; {} Yes ... good to go